How to Identify and Get Rid of Rabbits in the Garden

 Pest Type

 Got rabbits?
 These small mammals can do a number on young plants, so prevention is paramount.
-Aside from fencing, there are a number of old-time remedies and other solutions that will keep them out of the garden patch!
+Aside from fencing, there are many old-time remedies and other solutions that will keep them out of the garden patch!
 Plus, see a list of plants that rabbits tend to ignore.

 Why Would You Keep Rabbits Away?